¶¡ÏãÔ°AV

 check square 11Course Availability and Accesssiblity

-Even if you plan on taking a higher course load each term, it may not always pan out that way.
-Some planning is necessary to avoid situations when you’re unable to enrol in required or prerequisite courses, or desired courses due to:
+Even if you do plan on taking a higher course load each term, it may not always pan out that way.
+Planning is necessary to avoid situations when you’re unable to enrol in required or prerequisite courses, or desired courses due to:

 • Course availability during term and class capacity